 - Sealed or partially sealed condenser fan motor

-- Protective covering applied to all exposed internal copper and metal in the condenser section
+- Protective coating applied to all exposed internal copper and metal in the condenser section

 Note: the internal sheet metal which is insulated and the internal control box are not coated.